-Another highlight on the MotoDreamer Motorcycle Safari Tours in Uganda has to be “Lunching on the Equator Line.”
+Another highlight of the MotoDreamer Motorcycle Safari Tours in Uganda has to be “Lunching on the Equator Line.”

-Lake Victoria and Victoria Falls sit ideally on the Equator Line, making it a perfect place to lunch with your fellow Motorcycle Safari Warriors.
+Lake Victoria and Victoria Falls sit ideally on the Equator Line, making it a perfect place to lunch with your fellow Motorcycle Safari Riders.

 While your Motorcycles are taking their well-earned rest in one of the many restaurant car parks you can ponder over the following facts: